 One last thing.
 Consolidating credit card debt can bring huge benefits.
 But it can only work if you don’t run up the balances on your plastic again.
 Do that, and you’ll end up with more debt – not less.
 So make sure you always zero your card balances each month after you consolidate.

 If necessary, cut up your cards and close your accounts – but only after your consolidation loan is in place.
 Do so before, and your credit score could take a small hit just when you need it to be high.

-If your objective is to reduce or eliminate your credit card debt by consolidating it, Payoff is likely to be a strong contender for your short list.
+If your objective is to reduce or eliminate your credit card debt by consolidating it, Happy Money is likely to be a strong contender for your short list.
 But here are some alternatives when you compare personal loans:

 If you’d be better off making a joint application or having a co-signer, LendingClub could be a better bet.
 It’s fine with those.
-And, as with Payoff, you won’t hurt your credit score when you make an initial application.
+And, as with Happy Money, you won’t hurt your credit score when you make an initial application.

 Good lender, renowned for its fast turnaround of applications and competitive rates.
-But watch out for late fees, and you may not get the specialist advice and help that Payoff provides debt consolidation customers.
+But watch out for late fees, and you may not get the specialist advice and help that Happy Money provides debt consolidation customers.